mariyagd/Libft-42/README.md

 # Libft-42
 Libft 42 Projet

-The following functions are recoded based-on their man description:
+The following functions are a part of the libc and recoded based-on their man description:

  isalpha, isdigit, isalnum, isascii, isprint memset, memcpy, memmove, memchr, memcmp,